ImDarkTom/OpenAIBot/README.md

 A discord.js bot that uses the OpenAI API to be able to respond to users that mention the bot in a message.

 The script outputs the amount of tokens used every time an OpenAI request is made.
-The max_tokens per request can be changed by setting it to a different int (default is 512).
+The max_tokens per request can be changed by setting it to a different value in the .env file (default is 512).
 It also keeps track of total tokens used per session of the script running.
 ## External Libraries

 - OpenAI